 Skip to main content

-Let’s go with a sample.
-We have a User model built directly with a framework with some user related stuff.
-We want to provide fully different implementation of this model
+Let’s go with an example.
+We have a User model built directly with the framework with some user-related stuff.
+We want to provide a fully different implementation of this model.

-To do that we will create an user model file on project level model folder
+To do that, we will create a user model file at the project level in the model folder.

 project/